ga4gh/vrs/schema/vrs/def/Variation.rst

    *  - description
       - string
       - 0..1
-      - A free-text description of the entity.
+      - A free-text description of the Entity.
    *  - alternativeLabels
       - string
       - 0..m